 One hundred years later, there are now Waldorf Schools all over the world and this movement toward freedom in education continues to grow.

-Little Lions Waldorf Daycare & Kindergarten, a unique childcare program in Northwestern Ontario, is affiliated with other Waldorf institutions in both Canada and the United States.
+Little Lions Waldorf Child and Family Centre, a unique childcare program in Northwestern Ontario, is affiliated with other Waldorf institutions in both Canada and the United States.
 It is a member of the Waldorf Early Childhood Association of North America.
-In order to support the training needs of our staff, Little Lions is in the process of establishing outr own Early Childhood Training Program.
-Taking advantage of this global connection, we continue to train our staff with presenters from around the world.